samcao1124/Arduino_projects/README.md

 This sketch demonstrates a basic client-server communication setup using Arduino.
 It sets up the Arduino as either a client or a server, capable of sending and receiving data over a network.
 This can be useful for projects requiring remote data transmission or control.

 ### 1b. client_server.py
-  1. This script sets up a serial communication with an Arduino device and reads incoming data packets containing three float values (x, y, z).
+  1. **client_1: **This script sets up a serial communication with an Arduino device and reads incoming data packets containing three float values (x, y, z).
 The script then prints these values to the console.
-  2. This script visualizes voltage data from an Arduino using VPython.
+  2. **client_2: **This script visualizes voltage data from an Arduino using VPython.
 It reads the potentiometer value from the Arduino, converts it to a voltage, and visualizes it as the length of a blue cylinder.
-  3. This script sends user-entered commands to an Arduino via serial communication.
+  3. **client_3: **This script sends user-entered commands to an Arduino via serial communication.
 It reads the commands from the user, appends a carriage return, and sends them to the Arduino.

 ### 2a. joystick.ino